Ronald L. Burgess Jr.

-Lieutenant General Ronald Lee Burgess Jr., United States Army (born September 16, 1952) is a retired United States Army lieutenant general.
+Lieutenant General Ronald Lee Burgess Jr., United States Army (born 16 September 1952) is a retired United States Army lieutenant general.
 His last military assignment was as the 17th director of the Defense Intelligence Agency and commander of the Joint Functional Component Command for Intelligence, Surveillance and Reconnaissance (JFCC-ISR).
 Prior to that, he was Director of the Intelligence Staff in the Office of the Director of National Intelligence.

-From August 2005 to May 2007 he was the deputy director of National Intelligence for customer outcomes (requirements).
+From August 2006 to May 2007 he was the deputy director of National Intelligence for customer outcomes (requirements).

-On May 17, 2007, the Office of the Director of National Intelligence announced that Burgess had been nominated to be the director of the Intelligence Staff (DIS) for the Office of the DNI.
+On 17 May 2007, the Office of the Director of National Intelligence announced that Burgess had been nominated to be the director of the Intelligence Staff (DIS) for the Office of the DNI.
 While the DIS position does not require Senate confirmation, it does require the Senate Armed Services Committee to confirm Burgess' 3-star rank as the DIS.

 After the resignation of Gen. Michael Hayden as principal deputy director of National Intelligence, Burgess was selected by President George W. Bush in June 2006 to fill the position in an acting capacity until October 2007.
 During this time, he was still serving at the deputy director of national intelligence for customer outcomes (requirements) and transitioned to the director of the Intelligence Staff.
-He served as the acting principal deputy director of national intelligence for a second time from January 2009 to February 2009.
+He served as the acting principal deputy director of national intelligence for a second time from January 2009 to February 2009 and he also served as the acting director of national intelligence from 27 to 29 January 2009.

 Biography and education

 Burgess was commissioned in military intelligence through the Reserve Officers' Training Corps in 1974.
 He graduated from high school in Opelika, Alabama, then earned a Bachelor of Arts degree in political science from Auburn University in 1974, a Master of Science degree in education from the University of Southern California in 1980, and a Master of Military Arts and Science from the U.S. Army Command and General Staff College in 1986.
 While attending Auburn University he was a brother in the Beta Zeta chapter of Theta Xi and served as the chapter president from 1973 to 1974.

 His military education includes the Armor Officer Basic Course, the Military Intelligence Officers Advanced Course, the Command and General Staff College, the Advanced Military Studies Program, and the Air War College.

-On May 16, 2015, Burgess was awarded the degree of Doctor of Laws, Honoris Causa, from LaGrange College in LaGrange, Georgia.
+On 16 May 2015, Burgess was awarded the degree of Doctor of Laws, Honoris Causa, from LaGrange College in LaGrange, Georgia.

 In June 2015, Burgess was inducted into the United States Army Military Intelligence Hall of Fame.

-On Saturday, May 13, 2017, Burgess received an honorary Doctor of Laws (LL.D.) from Stetson University College of Law in Gulfport, Florida.
+On Saturday, 13 May 2017, Burgess received an honorary Doctor of Laws (LL.D.) from Stetson University College of Law in Gulfport, Florida.